criscara-dev/dendron-template/vault/salesforce-platform.platform-app-builder.md

     How to create an app?
     </summary>
     Setup -> App Manager
-    for UI In can use: Setup -> Lightning App Builder ...
+    for UI In can use: Setup -> App Manager ... -> then: Lightning App Builder (for the new page)
     </details>

 2. Build the #Object-model